 Introduction to Next Generation Sequencing for PGD

-Next Generation Sequencing or NGS is a new technology for comprehensive chromosome testing of IVF embryos.
-Next Generation Sequencing for PGD is likely going to replace other technologies as the predominant method for preimplantation genetic screening (PGS) due to lower cost and reduced errors.
+Next Generation Sequencing or NGS is a new technology for comprehensive chromosome testing (also known as Preimplantation Genetic Testing (PGT) of IVF embryos.
+Next Generation Sequencing for PGT is likely going to replace other technologies as the predominant method for preimplantation genetic testing (PGT) due to lower cost and reduced errors.

 Successful in vitro fertilization (IVF) is based in part on successful selection and transfer of healthy, viable embryos.
 Initially, embryo selection was performed by examination of the embryo appearance under a microscope.
 This is known as morphology assessment.
 Unfortunately, it became clear that many embryos with a normal appearance under the microscope were not able to produce a live born baby.